check-spelling/check-spelling-docs/Warnings.md

   - add entries to the dictionary (via `allow.txt`)
   - mask runs of noise (via `patterns.txt`)

+## bad-regex

+> Warning: .github/actions/spelling/patterns.txt: line 5, columns 1-$9, Warning - bad regex (bad-regex)

+Perl 5 didn't like your regular expression.

+The log should actually provide a more detailed message from Perl.

+You can testing your pattern with [Regular Expression Test Page for Perl](https://www.regexplanet.com/advanced/perl/).

+The tool generally doesn't apply flags that significantly modify evaluation (it might apply `/g`).

+## no-newline-at-eof

+This means that you used a tool that didn't include a newline at the end of your text file.

+Unix tools get quite upset and confused by this.

+(git) `diff` and `patch` get frustrated and will yield odd jitter markings because of it.

+`wc -l` will not treat the last line of your file as a file (an off by one error of sorts).

+### Resolution

+`echo >> file`

+Or open it in a text editor that will fix it for you (`vi`, `nano`, ...).

 ## whitespace-in-dictionary

 > Warning: .github/actions/spelling/expect.txt: line 1, columns 5-6, Warning - entry has unexpected whitespace (whitespace-in-dictionary)